Nova Scotians who have been severely impacted by hurricane Fiona will receive financial support from the Government of Nova Scotia.

 Support helps individuals with losses from Hurricane Fiona.

 - $100 for every household that lost power for at least 48 hours to help cover the cost of spoiled food (applications are closed)

-- additional support for residents in municipalities where a state of emergency was in effect (because of Hurricane Fiona) to help clear fallen trees and debris that can't be removed in a reasonable timeframe (you can call your municipality if you need help clearing fallen trees and debris)
+- additional support for residents in municipalities where a state of emergency was in effect (because of Hurricane Fiona) to help clear fallen trees and debris that can't be removed in a reasonable timeframe (applications are closed)

 - an additional $250 on top of the existing $750 Seniors Care Grant to help with storm repairs